frictionlessdata/datapackage/specs/data-package.md

     # the directory for code scripts - again these can go in the base directory
     scripts/my-preparation-script.py

-Several exemplar data packages can be found in the [datasets organization on github][datasets], including:
+Several example data packages can be found in the [datasets organization on github][datasets], including:

 * [World GDP][gdp]
 * [ISO 3166-2 country codes][3166]